TV Verdes Mares: Analog-to-digital conversion

 On May 11, 2009, during CETV 2ª Edição, the station officially becomes the first station in Ceará to launch the digital signal.
 The president of Sistema Verdes Mares, Yolanda Queiroz, signs the granting of the 33 UHF channel for digital transmission, in a ceremony held at the headquarters of the Federation of Industries of the State of Ceará (FIEC), in Fortaleza.
 During the night, at the headquarters of TV Verdes Mares, the president of Fundação Roberto Marinho, José Roberto Marinho, and the secretary of the Ministry of Communications, Zilda Abreu, participated in the launch of the station's digital signal.

 TV Verdes Mares shut down its analog signal, over VHF channel 10, on September 27, 2017, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 33, using PSIP to display TV Verdes Mares's virtual channel as 10 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 33, using virtual channel 10.

 The station made the local generation of the match between Cruzeiro and Flamengo, valid for the Brazil Cup final, narrated by Globo's sportscaster Luís Roberto, as well as live participations from the station's master control with reporter Alana Araújo, who showed the signal being interrupted at 11:59 PM, after completion of the match, and being replaced by a notice from the Ministry of Science, Technology, Innovation and Communications (MCTIC) and ANATEL about the switch-off.